arshiyamz/3D-game-engine/README.md

 Skybox

+Source Codes are located under the /src folder, which also includes the Shaders.

-Fragment shader files end with a .frag and Vertex shaders end with a .vert
+The GLSL shaders are located under /src/Shaders Fragment shader files end with a .frag and Vertex shader files end with a .vert

+Headers including the Camera, Mesh, Model and Shader classes are located under /includes

 For the sake of simplicity, I am using the following libraries (while fully knowing how they work):